Loveless (album): Music

 Shields aimed to use "very simple minimal effects", which often were the result of involved studio work.
 He stated, "The songs are really simply structured.
 A lot of them are purposely like that.
 That way you can get away with a lot more when you mess around with the contents."
 In a 1992 Guitar World interview, Shields described how he achieved a sound akin to a wah-wah pedal on "I Only Said" by playing his guitar through an amplifier with a graphic equaliser preamp.
 After recording the track, he bounced it to another track through a parametric equaliser while he adjusted the EQ levels manually.
 Asked if he could have achieved the effect more easily using a wah-wah pedal, Shields said, "In attitude toward sound, yes.
 But not in approach."

 All but two of the drum tracks were built from samples of tracks performed by drummer Colm Ó Cíosóig.
 Because Ó Cíosóig was suffering from physical ailments during the recording, he recorded samples of various drum patterns he was able to perform.
-According to Shields, "[i]t's exactly what Colm would have done, it just took longer to do." Ó Cíosóig recovered enough to actively participate in the recording of three songs: "Touched" (which was composed and programmed entirely by him), and recording live drums on "Only Shallow" and "Come in Alone."
+According to Shields, "[i]t's exactly what Colm would have done, it just took longer to do." Ó Cíosóig recovered enough to actively participate in the recording of four songs: "Touched" (which was composed and programmed entirely by him), recording live drums on "Only Shallow" and "Come in Alone", and overdubbing toms on "Loomer".
 Shields believes that listeners are unable to tell the difference between Ó Cíosóig's live drumming and the drum loops aside from the tracks intended to have an obviously "sampled" sound, such as the dance-oriented "Soon".
 The album makes extensive use of samples; according to Shields, "Most of the samples are feedback.
 We learnt from guitar feedback, with lots of distortion, that you can make any instrument, any one that you can imagine."
 In an interview with Sound on Sound, Shields said his approach to drum sampling was informed, in part, by hip hop artists like Public Enemy and their production by The Bomb Squad.
 "I was hearing really cool music made by hip-hop groups that were sampling stuff...
 [T]he whole thing about sampling back in those days is that people really started to mess with the key...
 I was hearing a lot of music that you just didn’t really know what was creating that sound."